 Import all your data.

-Setting the server collation in Managed Instance
+Set the server collation in Azure SQL Managed Instance

 Server-level collation in Azure SQL Managed Instance can be specified when the instance is created and cannot be changed later.
 You can set server-level collation via Azure portal or PowerShell and Resource Manager template while you are creating the instance.
 Default server-level collation is SQL_Latin1_General_CP1_CI_AS.